getbible/loader/README.md

    </ul>
    ```

-   For a detailed example, check out the [basic usage example](https://git.vdm.dev/getBible/loader/src/branch/master/example/basic.html) in the `getbible/loader` repository.
+   For a detailed examples, check out the [tests](https://git.vdm.dev/getBible/loader/src/branch/master/tests/) in the `getbible/loader` repository.

 ## Utilizing Data Attributes

-Data attributes allow you to customize the behavior and display of the scripture tooltips.
+Data attributes allow you to customize the behavior and display of the scripture.

+- `data-format`: Specify the format you would like to load (e.g., `modal`).
+There are three options `modal`, `inline`, and `tooltip` you can just select one at a time.
 - `data-translation`: Specify the Bible translations to use, separated by semicolons (e.g., `kjv;aov`).
 The tooltip will fetch the scripture from each translation listed.
 - `data-show-translation`: Set to `1` to display the translation name in the tooltip.
 - `data-show-abbreviation`: Set to `1` to display the abbreviation of the translation in the tooltip.